A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Discussions

-For stellar ages, we find that the \hsig{} sub-sample has older and higher \mgfe{} stellar populations in all three radial bins, which is consistent with the hierarchical picture where systems with higher \sigmacen{} go through a more intense and shorter star-formation process that started earlier.
+For stellar ages, we find that the \hsig{} sub-sample has older, higher \mgfe{} stellar populations in all three radial bins, consistent with the hierarchical picture in which systems with higher \sigmacen{} undergo a more intense, shorter star-formation process that started earlier.
 This is in agreement with several previous works \citep[e.g.,][]{TragerAJ2000, ThomasAPJ2005, JohanssonAPJ2012, ConroyAPJ2014, GreeneAPJ2015, FeldmeierKrauseAPJ2021,ParikhMNRAS2021}.

 Interestingly, we note that although the \hsig{} and \lsig{} sub-samples have similar \mout, the difference in \mgfe{} persists to the outer radial bin and shows no signs of narrowing.
-There could be several explanations for this behavior: Due to the limited radial coverage of MaNGA, the `outer' radial bin (to 10-15 kpc) is typically smaller than our definition of the `outer' stellar mass used for the sample split ($>20$ kpc).
-Therefore, it is possible that the \exsitu{} population does not dominate the region probed by MaNGA, and \sigmacen{} could still be the primary driver of the \mgfe{} difference.
-Meanwhile, as shown in \citet{GuApJ2018}, massive galaxies' environments or their host dark matter halos could help `coordinate' their assembly process.
-For instance, a more massive dark matter can not only affect the star formation history of its central galaxy (or the brightest cluster galaxy, BCG), but can also help quench the satellites or even the surrounding low-mass galaxies more abruptly, leading to a higher \alphafe{} value in these systems than the prediction of the \sigmacen{}-\alphafe{} scaling relation.
+This could be because the MaNGA `outer' radial bin (to 10-15 kpc) is typically smaller than our definition of the `outer' stellar mass ($>20$ kpc), so the \exsitu{} population might not dominate.
+Meanwhile, as shown by \citet{GuApJ2018}, the environments of massive galaxies or their host dark matter halos could help `coordinate' their assembly.
+For instance, a more massive dark matter halo can not only affect the star-formation history of its central galaxy (or the brightest cluster galaxy, BCG), but also shape the galaxy's morphology.
+Still, it can also help quench the satellites, or even the surrounding low-mass galaxies, more abruptly, leading to higher \alphafe{} values in these systems than predicted by the \sigmacen{}-\alphafe{} scaling relation.
 And when these less massive galaxies eventually fell into the BCG, they contribute to an \alphafe{}-enhanced stellar halo.
 Although most of the massive ETGs in MaNGA are not BCGs, this scenario could apply to all dark matter halos above a certain threshold, resulting in a flat \alphafe{} or \mgfe{} profiles from the center to $>1.5\times R_{\rm e}$.